tredontho/purescript-book/text/chapter8.md

 Feel free to investigate the definition of `traverse_` to see how both forms are indeed equivalent.

 That covers the basics of our component implementation.
-However, you should read the source accompanying this chapter in order to get a full understanding of the way the component works.
+However, you should read the source accompanying this chapter to get a full understanding of the way the component works.

 Obviously, this user interface can be improved in a number of ways.
 The exercises will explore some ways in which we can make the application more usable.